MicrosoftDocs/partner-center-pr.zh-cn/partner-center/partner-contribution-indicators.md

 ## <a name="additional-resources"></a>其他资源

-Please visit [Partner Center Indicators information](https://aka.ms/pcilearn) where you can find detailed training videos, presentations, FAQs, and fact sheets.
+Please visit [Partner Contribution Indicators resource collection](https://partner.microsoft.com/asset/collection/pci-learn#/) where you can find detailed training videos, presentations, FAQs, and fact sheets.